Low Level Laser Therapy in Arizona

 Dr. Boatright has been using low level laser since 2009.
 "Cold" low level laser therapy out-performs most other non-chiropractic therapies he's ever seen in chiropractic offices!
 The Erchonia laser is programmable for up to 100,000 different treatment options.

-It's a Proven Device
+A Proven Device

 Low level laser therapy is also called “cold laser” because it produces no heat.
 It doesn't cut.
 Rather it stimulates tissues and cells in the body.
 The doctor can administer treatment through clothing rather than requiring treatment over bare skin.
 Most people don't even feel the laser application.
 The ones who do, feel a slight warmth or a sensation like the hairs on the skin being moved.
 It's comfortable and the benefits can be dramatic!